eoss-image-processing/eoss-image-processing.github.io/_posts/2020-07-31-scipy-scikit-image-sprint.md

-- All-remote means that all participants are on an equal footing: when sprinting at a conference, core devs tend to pay more attention to people in the same room than to people who are sprinting remotely, or to people they know better / who are more self-confident to ask questions, etc. Here all conversations were taking place on [our Zulip chat forum](https://skimage.zulipchat.com/#narrow/stream/176555-sprint), which made conversations more "distributed", with everybody being able to ask questions or chime in on specific topics.
+- All-remote means that all participants are on an equal footing: when sprinting at a conference, core devs tend to pay more attention to people in the same room than to people who are sprinting remotely, or to people they know better / who are more confident to ask questions, etc. Here all conversations were taking place on [our Zulip chat forum](https://skimage.zulipchat.com/#narrow/stream/176555-sprint), which made conversations more "distributed", with everybody being able to ask questions or chime in on specific topics.